 Ever wanted to apply for a job but found you’re missing a skill or qualification?
 It can be frustrating.
 There are opportunities for gaining new skills and qualifications to help boost your CV and job applications.

-If you are currently on Universal Credit or receiving other benefits and need help with getting training/qualifications or learning new skills, contact:
+If you are currently on Universal Credit or receiving other benefits and need help with getting training/qualification or learning new skills, contact:

 If you are not on benefits but need help and advice about getting training/qualifications or learning new skills, visit: